Heuristics for multi-stage quantum walks to find Ising ground states: Introduction

 In this work, we develop methods to specify the parameters in a MSQW using heuristics that are efficient to calculate and have a good theoretical basis.
 We begin in section \ref{sec:background} by defining the Ising Hamiltonian and the spin glass problems we use for numerical simulations.
 In section \ref{sec:methods} we present the theoretical tools we use to develop the heuristics.
 In section \ref{sec:results} we present our numerical tests of these heuristics, and in section \ref{sec:further} we summarise our findings and suggest further research directions.
+Technical details for some of our results are in the appendices.